 not all data can be assigned to an address

-automated assignation of grid references to addresses is more difficult than it is for postcodes.
+the automated assigning of grid references to addresses is more difficult than it is for postcodes.
 This is because, unlike postcodes, addresses can be lengthy, complicated and inconsistent.
-For example, the first line of an address may be a building number and street name, the number of a flat within a building, or the name of a property
+For example, the first line of an address may be a building number and street name, the number of a flat within a building or the name of a property

 Address-level grid referencing is appropriate for data events that relate to residential and business properties, but some events relate to other types of location.